mduesterhoeft/kotlin-graalvm-custom-aws-lambda-runtime-talk/PITCHME.md

 ### Cold Startup and the JVM

-What is the JVM doing during startup?
+What is happening during JVM startup?

 - JIT compilation
 - garbage collection